Messi can only leave Barca if his €700m release clause is met, La Liga confirm | Goal.com

-Messi can only leave Barca if his €700m release clause is met, La Liga confirm
+Messi can only leave Barca if €700m release clause is met, La Liga confirm

 Messi handed in a transfer request to the Barca board last week, with a view to triggering the clause in his contract which allows him to leave the club at the end of each season.

-The clause in question technically expired in June, but the Argentine's legal team are ready to argue that he should be allowed to terminate his deal unilaterally.
+The clause in question expired in June, but the Argentine's legal team are ready to argue that he should be allowed to terminate his deal unilaterally due to the 2019-20 season being extended into August because of the coronavirus pandemic.

 Manchester City is thought to be the most likely next destination for Messi, with Goal reporting that ex-Barca boss Pep Guardiola has been in touch over a potential reunion at Etihad Stadium.